GerHobbelt/mupdf/docs/src/mupdf-wasm.rst

 --------------------------

 From the previous installation step you should have a folder called `node_modules`.
-In here copy the contents of the `mupdf/lib` folder and paste it into `platform/wasm/lib` on your local checkout of `mupdf.git`_.
+From `node_modules/mupdf/lib` copy the 3 files `mupdf-wasm.js`, `mupdf-wasm.wasm` & `mupdf.js` into `platform/wasm/lib` in your local checkout of `mupdf.git`_.
 Then you can open `platform/wasm/viewer/mupdf-view.html` to try it out.

 .. note::

-   You need to run this HTML viewer page within a suitable `Development Environment`_ in order to load and view :title:`PDFs`.
+   You need to run this HTML viewer page within a suitable `Development Environment`_ in order to load and view :title:`PDFs`, if you see the error message "TypeError: this.mupdfWorker.openDocumentFromBuffer is not a function", please read that section.

    If running locally you can append `?file=my_file.pdf` to the browser URL to automatically load the :title:`PDF` you need without using the "Open File" option from the GUI.